Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: -CORE COMPUTATION

 \subsubsection{\bf{Supporting table based pruning strategies}}

-This section presents key pruning techniques to reduce the repeated computation of $g$-neighbours using the supporting tables.
-These tables are correctly updated infrequently in a lazy manner based on predetermined lower-bounds, which significantly enhances computational efficiency.
+This section presents key pruning techniques to reduce repeated computations of $g$-neighbours using the supporting tables.
+These tables are updated infrequently in a lazy manner based on predetermined lower-bounds, which significantly enhances computational efficiency.

-\spara{Estimating $g$-neighbours size.} Given a node $v$ and its corresponding supporting table $M[v]$, we estimate the size of the $g$-neighbours by summing all values in $M[v]$.
+\spara{Estimating $g$-neighbours size.} Given a node $v$ and its corresponding supporting table $M[v]$, we estimate the number of the $g$-neighbours by summing all values in $M[v]$.
 Since the keys of the table are support values greater than or equal to $g$, the sum indicates the size of $g$-neighbours illustrated in Figure~\ref{fig:ub}.
-It should be noted that the derived $g$-neighbours size may be less than or equal to the actual $g$-neighbours size due to the lazy update approach.
+Noted that the derived $g$-neighbours count may be less than or equal to the actual $g$-neighbours size due to the lazy update approach.
 The details are in the Algorithm~\ref{alg:est_gnbr}.

-\spara{Estimating $g$-neighbours size with the number of removed $g$-neighbours.} Given a node $v$, its supporting table $M[v]$, and the number of removed $g$-neighbours (denoted as $\text{nodeCnt}$), we propose a method to estimate the size of $g$-neighbours using the supporting table.
-In this approach, we consider the worst-case scenario by removing the node with the highest support value from the table.
+\spara{Estimating $g$-neighbours size with the number of removed $g$-neighbours.} Given a node $v$, its supporting table $M[v]$, and the number of removed $g$-neighbours (denoted as $nodeCnt$), we propose a method to estimate the number of $g$-neighbours using the supporting table.
+In this approach, we consider the worst-case scenario by removing the node with the highest support value from the table first.
 This is because the node with the maximum support value, representing the most stable and closely connected neighbours, may still not be removed after several hyperedges are processed.
-Therefore, removing it to get the lower-bound of $g$-neighbours under extreme conditions.
-The detailed procedures of this method are illustrated in Figure~\ref{fig:nodeUB}.
-Note that a supporting table which is only updated based on the $\text{nodeCnt}$, always returns the exact size of $g$-neighbours.
+Therefore, by removing it, we can obtain the lower-bound of $g$-neighbours under extreme conditions.
+The detailed procedures are described in Algorithm~\ref{alg:lb_nodeCnt} and Figure~\ref{fig:nodeUB}.
+Note that a supporting table which is only updated based on the $nodeCnt$, always returns the exact size of $g$-neighbours.